mishal1/bookmark-manager/README.md

 #Bookmark Manager

-Week 4 at Maker's Academy.
+Week 4 at Makers Academy.

 ##Context
 We built a bookmark manager, similar to pineapple.io or delicious.com in spirit.
 A bookmark manager is a good use case for exploring how relational databases work.